Lessons From The Flight Deck ✈

 Strategic Seat Selection Choose your battlefield wisely.
 Aisle seats offer freedom of movement, while window seats provide a wall to lean against for sleeping.
 Exit row seats provide extra legroom but often don't recline and can be colder.
 Avoid seats near galleys and bathrooms unless you enjoy constant foot traffic, and steer clear of the last row which typically doesn't recline.

-Pro tip: Use SeatGuru to identify the best seats on your specific aircraft, and consider paying for seat upgrades - the comfort difference over 15+ hours is worth every penny.
+Pro tip: Use Seatmap to identify the best seats on your specific aircraft, and consider paying for seat upgrades - the comfort difference over 15+ hours is worth every penny. (seatguru is dead)

 Pack Your Survival Kit Your carry-on should include noise-canceling headphones, a quality eye mask (preferably one marked "Do Not Disturb" to signal crew during meal service), compression socks, lip balm, moisturizer, lubricating eye drops, small nasal spray, and a refillable water bottle.
 Don't forget entertainment downloads since WiFi can be spotty or expensive at 35,000 feet.
 Pack a change of clothes and toothbrush in your carry-on - you'll feel infinitely fresher during the journey.